 What triggers these errors?

-- Error 503 (service unavailable) — issue caused by the servers overload or related to system maintenance, meaning that servers are not available because of too large traffic volume.
+- 503 (service unavailable) — issue caused by the servers overload or related to system maintenance, meaning that servers are not available because of too large traffic volume.

-- Error 504 (gateway timeout) — while acting as a gateway or proxy, the server did not get a response in time from the upstream server needed to complete the request (sometimes also known as failed to respond error).
+- 504 (gateway timeout) — while acting as a gateway or proxy, the server did not get a response in time from the upstream server needed to complete the request (sometimes also known as failed to respond error).

 How to check 5xx server errors?

-It may seem that it’s hard to check all the errors.
+It may seem that it’s hard to check all the mistakes.
 Perhaps yes, if you try to check all of them manually.
 We suggest two better options: use reports in Google Search Console (GSC) or handle log file analysis.

 Take a look at the detailed tutorial on Google Search Console Help.